Emily Ratajkowski’s Latest Beach Snaps Spark New Body Hair Remarks

 Emily Ratajkowski’s latest Instagram photo share stirred a lot of confusion amid her massive following.

 On Saturday night, the Instagram sensation updated her profile with a collection of sultry beachside pics that left fans glued to their phones, but not for the reason one might expect.
-The new photos attracted a lot of attention, racking up upward of 420,000 likes and a little shy of 800 comments.
+The new photos attracted a lot of attention, racking upward of 420,000 likes and a little shy of 800 comments.
 Yet, while Emily was most likely pleased with the extensive engagement, the post may not have earned her the type of attention she was hoping for.

 Shared to Instagram shortly before midnight ET, the new snaps portrayed the 28-year-old hottie enjoying a fun day at the beach in the company of her husband, 38-year-old independent movie producer Sebastian Bear-McClard.
 Emily posted five snapshots in total – three very artistic black-and-white photos and two color ones that were particularly eye-catching.